Logo for A Accredited mold inspection Service.

-What Does Toxic Black Mold Look Like in a Petri Dish or Home Mold Test Kit?
+Toxic Black Mold in a Petri Dish or Home Mold Test Kit What Does It look Like?

-Toxic Black Molds Appearance in A Petri Dish
+Photos of What Toxic Black Mold Looks Like in A Petri Dish

-Above is a picture of three separate colonies of toxic black mold in a petri dish.
-The three colonies of toxic mold in the photo started out fibrous and white like circular patches of cotton.
+Below are pictures of toxic black mold in petri dishes.
+The colonies of mold all started out fibrous and white like circular patches of cotton.

 The black centers will both darken and expand to eventually cover the entire colonies surfaces till the mold is all dark black from center to edge.